-Matthias looked out into the crowd and took note of the scientists wearing and removing glasses.
+Matthias looked out into the crowd and took note of the scientists wearing and removing glasses, rubbing tear-filled eyes.
 Matthias shook his head slowly.
 He put his hand to his forehead, thinking.

 Where am I?
 Who are these people?
 My invention?
 What is going on?

 “We still have one more thing to do today.
 As promised… as we decided…,” Mort spoke with heightening tones.

 Everything has changed, Matthias intuited the realization after a few moments.